attila/critical-css/README.md

 ## How it works

-The module runs phantomjs as a headless browser to open the webpage and run the injected parser script.
-It will then return its output made available in a callback.
+The module opens the supplied URL and runs a parser script which returns the stylesheet consisting critical style rules.
+This can be further processed in a callback function.

-Operation is not limited to checking a single stylesheet as the parser script is injected to and runs in the browser.
+Operation is not limited to checking a single stylesheet as the parser script is injected to and runs in [phantomjs](http://phantomjs.org/).

-## Dependencies

-This uses [phantomjs](http://phantomjs.org/) as a headless browser to open the webpage and run the injected parser script.

 ## Quick Start